HLCaptain/butler/README.md

 The credential grid list items are animating with shared element transitions.

 The first API key should be added, which is for OpenRouter.
+You can use this API key, as it is limited to 1$ and I have no credits on my account. **Keep in mind, that you can only talk to `:free` models!**

 ![API key list](docs/assets/api_key_list.png)